OptimalBits/navcodec/Readme.md

 Optimize for Web
 -

-h.264 files created by libavcodec include the moov atom block at the end of the file ([Understanding the MPEG-4 movie atom](http://www.adobe.com/devnet/video/articles/mp4_movie_atom.html)).
+Normally, a mp4 file created by ffmpeg or any other transcoder, places the index at the end of the file (moov block).
+This makes impossible for a web browser to perform seeking until the whole file has been downloaded.

-navcodec provides a function called *relocateMoov* that will move the moov atom at the begining of the file, thus making it better for seeking in a web based player.
+Navcodec includes a useful utility called *relocateMoov* that will move the moov atom at the begining of the file, thus making it better for seeking in a web based player.
 Example:

     navcodec.relocateMoov('myinput.mp4','myoutput.mp4', function(err){
       if(err){